 Obsolete Supply Chain Logistics Management

 For many organizations, the procurement process has been managed manually, checklists and spreadsheets vs a dedicated SCM software solution.
 Contractors, suppliers, and vendors must be thoroughly vetted before integration into the supply chain.
 Are they qualified?
 Do they carry the proper insurance?
 Do they have the right limits?
-Regrettably, instead of adopting specialized supply chain management software, these companies opt for a home-baked SCM system which only serves to add more risk to the supply chain.
+Regrettably, instead of adopting specialized procurement and supply chain management software, these companies opt for a home-baked SCM system which only serves to add more risk to the supply chain.

 A manual supply chain management system is not a good practice for several reasons.
 First, the administrative overhead is a barrier to the auditing process whenever a paper form must be scanned or data must be entered into a spreadsheet.
 Second, analytics are not integrated into a manual SCM system.
 Finally, too much time is wasted chasing down old files.
 Obviously, this practice cannot scale.